If you are reading this article, it’s likely a safe assumption that you have heard about YouTrip, or may even have used it before.

 For those of you who are new to this card, or need a quick refresher, let us briefly introduce what YouTrip does.

 YouTrip is a multi-currency mobile wallet that allows you to pay in more than 150 currencies when you’re shopping online or travelling abroad, without incurring any currency conversion fees.
-It taps on the Mastercard network – which means if you are able to pay for a bill using a Mastercard issued credit card, you can also use your YouTrip card to pay for the bill.
+It taps on the Mastercard network – which means if you are able to pay for a bill or complete a transaction using a Mastercard-issued credit card, you can also use your YouTrip card to pay for the bill.

 If you are interested in finding out more about how YouTrip work, do read our comprehensive guide on the card here.